ibkbcn/Federated-Learning/README.md

 Healthcare data is among the most sensitive and fragmented.
 Hospitals can't easily share patient records, yet ML models need large datasets to perform well. **Federated Learning** offers a solution: train models collaboratively without centralizing the data.

-This project investigates the **real cost** of that privacy gain — how much performance do we lose, and where exactly does federated training struggle?
+This project investigates the **real cost** of that privacy gain, how much performance do we lose, and where exactly does federated training struggle?

 ## The Experiment